London Bridge

 Vet Behaviour, Rehab & End of Life Care

-Dr. Charlie is a qualified veterinary surgeon with a Post Graduate Masters in Companion Clinical Behaviour, so unlike many behaviourists, they will be able to assess your animal from a veterinary perspective and as a behaviourist.
+Dr. Charlie is a qualified veterinary surgeon with a Post Graduate Masters in Companion Clinical Behaviour, so unlike many behaviourists, they can assess your animal from a veterinary perspective and as a behaviourist.

 He is fully accredited with the APBC and currently working towards becoming an RCVS Advanced practioner in Companion Animal Behaviour.

-Dr. Charlie is also certified through 'Fear Free', which includes vets and other pet professionals working towards looking after the pet's physical wellbeing as well as their mental and emotional wellbeing.
+Dr. Charlie is also certified through 'Fear Free', which includes vets and other pet professionals working towards looking after the pet's physical and mental and emotional well-being.
 Taking the stress and fear out of vet visits.

 Find out more information here: